|

 The

-present Edwardian building has a 160 yard facade, which still
+present Edwardian building has a 160 yard facade, which still carries

-waiting porch for taxi cabs until they were severely damaged in
+for taxi cabs until they were severely damaged in the 1996 IRA bomb

-the 1996 IRA bomb blast - they have now been completely restored
+blast - they have now been completely restored to their former glory.

-to their former glory.
-The cast iron train sheds behind the facade
+The cast iron train sheds behind the facade run back for some 700

-run back for some 700 yards.
-Initially the station was approached
+yards.
+Initially the station was approached by a wooden footbridge

-by a wooden footbridge over the River Irk which has subsequently
+over the River Irk which has subsequently disappeared beneath culverting

-disappeared beneath culverting alongside the Cathedral,
+alongside the Cathedral, where it makes

-where it makes its way unobtrusively into the River Irwell.
+its way unobtrusively into the River Irwell.

 Nowadays,

-largely serving destinations north and east of Manchester, it
+largely serving destinations north and east of Manchester, it is

-a major interface where the Metrolink train joins the streets
+where the Metrolink train joins the streets of Manchester as an

-of Manchester as an urban tramway.
-Also a major rail-bus interchange,
+urban tramway.
+Also a major rail-bus interchange, the station is

-the station is linked directly to Piccadilly Station by Metrolink.
+linked directly to Piccadilly Station by Metrolink.

 |